Melacon/WirelessTransportEmulator/README.md

 that is available [here](https://github.com/Melacon/pyang-we).

 Each NE is emulated as a docker container and exposes a NETCONF server based on the OpenYuma framework, reflecting an information model based on TR-532 from ONF.
-All docker containers reside on top of an [Open vSwitch](http://openvswitch.org/) bridge, and links between different NEs, as described in the JSON topology file, are emulated as connections through the OVS bridge.
+Links between different NEs, as described in the JSON topology file, are emulated as connections through veth pairs.
 The high-level architecture of the emulator is shown below.

 ![logo](./Architecture.png)